greenboxal/doggohub/doc/project_services/bamboo.md

 dropdown.
 1. Select the 'Triggers' tab.
 1. Click 'Add trigger'.
-1. Enter a description such as 'GitLab trigger'
+1. Enter a description such as 'DoggoHub trigger'
 1. Choose 'Repository triggers the build when changes are committed'
 1. Check one or more repositories checkboxes
-1. Enter the GitLab IP address in the 'Trigger IP addresses' box.
+1. Enter the DoggoHub IP address in the 'Trigger IP addresses' box.
 This is a whitelist of IP addresses that are allowed to trigger Bamboo builds.
 1. Save the trigger.
 1. In the left pane, select a build stage.
 If you have multiple build stages